-This non-credit but required course for students majoring in history offers students opportunities to meet for a series of occasional events, including methodology workshops and presentations by faculty, guest speakers, and departmental majors.
+This non-credit but required course for students majoring in history offers students opportunities to meet for a series of occasional events, including methodology workshops, career exploration and preparation, and presentations by faculty, guest speakers, and departmental majors.
 Students taking HIST 449 concurrently deliver formal presentations; those who have not yet taken HIST 449 develop research topic ideas.
 A letter grade is assigned in a semester when a student gives a presentation.
-Otherwise the grade is P/F. History majors are required to successfully complete a minimum of three semesters of colloquium.
+Otherwise the grade is Pass/Fail.
+History majors are required to successfully complete a minimum of three semesters of colloquium.
 HIST 449 is a corequisite for HIST 448.
 Non-credit course.